liforra/namehistory/README.md

 ## Configuration

 Create a `config.toml` file in the project root to override defaults.
-Example:
+Example for all supported databases:

 ```toml
 [server]